craftcms/redactor/README.md

 ## Installation

-You can either install this plugin from the Plugin Store or your terminal.
+You can either install this plugin from the Plugin Store or with Composer.

-### From the Plugin Store
+#### From the Plugin Store

-1. In the Control Panel, go to the Plugin Store and search for “Redactor”.
+Go to the Plugin Store in Craft’s Control Panel and search for “Redactor”.
+Within its modal window, click the “Install” button.
-2. Click on Redactor, and then click the “Install” button in the modal window.

-### From Your Terminal
+#### With Composer

 Open your terminal and run the following commands: